RocketChat/google-action-rocketchat/SampleUtterances.md

 # Chat

-Utterance for sending messages.
+Utterance for sending messages to channels.
 For complete list of emojis available please refer to documentation [here](https://github.com/muan/emojilib/blob/master/emojis.json).

 ### Post Message In A Channel